nadjastojanovic/perspektiva/README.md

 # PERSPEKTIVA

 Perspektiva is a website built as a part of a school project.
+Check it out [here](https://perspektiva.netlify.com/)!

 ## Objective